 2015-Present, Faculty Associate in Gender Studies, CSU, Stanislaus

 Dr. Wellman joined the faculty of the Master of Public Administration program in 2012 and currently serves as the MPA Program Co-Director, in addition to an appointment as the university's Faculty Coordinator of High Impact Practices.
 Dr. Wellman is a 2011 Ph.D. graduate of the School of Public Administration at the University of Nebraska at Omaha.

 His research interests focus primarily on transportation policymaking, specifically on the role of administrative discrestion in transportation decision-making.
-Dr. Wellman's research questions how car-centric transportation planning practices contribute to societal inequities and the marginalization of car-less communities.
-Dr. Wellman is a frequent contributor to the University of South Florida Center for Urban Transportation Research's webinar series and also served as Chair of ASPA's Section for Transportation Policy & Administration.
-His teaching areas include public administration theory, public sector ethics, and social justice theory.
+Dr. Wellman's research questions how car-centric transportation practices contribute to societal inequities, suburban sprawl, and the marginalization of car-less communities.
+His teaching areas include public administration theory, public sector ethics, and public administration's place in society.

 Wellman, G.C.
 (2016).
 "Transit paradise lost: What transit agency administrators say hinders them from pursuing social justice and fairness."
 Public Works Management & Policy, 21(3), pp. 201-219.